return42/sphkerneldoc/linux_src_doc/drivers/mfd/cros_ec_spi_c.rst

     SPI device we are connected to

 last_transfer_ns
-    time that we last finished a transfer, or 0 if there if no record
+    time that we last finished a transfer.

 start_of_msg_delay
     used to set the delay_usecs on the spi_transfer that